superfly/sprites-go/packages/leaser/README.md

 - **Automatic lease refresh**: Keeps leases alive while the holder is running
 - **Graceful failure handling**: Handles machine crashes and network partitions
 - **No external dependencies**: Uses only S3 object storage for coordination
+- **Fly.io optimization**: Special behavior for faster failover in Fly.io environments

+## Lease Duration

+- **Lease duration**: 15 minutes
+- **Refresh interval**: 5 minutes

+This provides a 10-minute buffer for temporary network issues while allowing relatively quick failover when instances crash.

+## Fly.io Environment

+When running in Fly.io (detected by `FLY_MACHINE_ID` environment variable), the leaser has special behavior to enable faster failover:

+1. **Single instance detection**: Uses DNS lookup on `{FLY_APP_NAME}.internal` to check if this is the only instance
+2. **Faster takeover**: If we're the only instance and the current lease hasn't been refreshed in >5 minutes, we can take it over immediately instead of waiting for expiration
+3. This reduces failover time from up to 15 minutes to just 5 minutes when other instances crash

 ## Usage